DenisTomasovic/insurance-calculator/README.md

-# Getting Started with Insurance App
+# Getting Started

 This project was bootstrapped with [Mantine UI](https://mantine.dev/).

 ## Available Scripts

-In the project directory, you can run:
+To Install all required dependencies in project directory run:
 ### `yarn install`

-Install all required dependencies
+Then run project with next command:

 ### `yarn start`
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.